flapjack/flapjack-diner/README.md

 <a name="delete_scheduled_maintenances_checks">&nbsp;</a>
 ### delete_scheduled_maintenances_checks

 Delete scheduled maintenance periods starting at a specific time for one or more checks.
-(Check ids are composed by joining together the check's entity's name, the character ':' and the check's name.)

 ```ruby
 Flapjack::Diner.delete_scheduled_maintenances_checks(CHECK_ID(S), :start_time => DATETIME)